 |ScheduleMeeting||"Schedule a meeting at 1pm with Bob in Distribution"||1pm, Bob|

-LUIS has two ways to build a model: the Authoring APIs and the LUIS.ai web app.
+LUIS has two ways to build a model: the Authoring APIs and the LUIS website.
 Both methods give you and your collaborators control of your LUIS model definition.
-You can use either LUIS.ai or the Authoring APIs or a combination of both to build your model.
+You can use either the LUIS website or the Authoring APIs or a combination of both to build your model.
 This management includes models, versions, collaborators, external APIs, testing, and training.

 Once your model is built and published, you pass the utterance to LUIS and receive the JSON object results with the Endpoint APIs.

 Begin your LUIS model with the intents your client app can resolve.
 Intents are just names such as "BookFlight" or "OrderPizza."